oshaughnessy/maysl.soccer/_pages/faq.md

 ## _Can my child play after they get hurt?_

-If a player is injured, during a soccer activity or outside of the league, and they see a doctor (or other medical professional), they can't return to play until they're cleared by a doctor to return.
-This includes playing at practice or games.
-We certainly encourage injured players to join their teams on the sidelines, though, and cheer on their teammates.
-Help your coaches out -- parents should bring a note from the doctor to their coach, detailing what activities are allowed and what aren't.
+If a player is injured and sees a doctor during the season (whether it happens during soccer or outside of the league), they can't return to play until they're cleared by a doctor to return.
+This includes participating in practice or games.

+We want our players to participate as much as possible and cheer on their teammates, but part of learning to be a good athlete is taking good care of your body.
+We certainly encourage injured players to join their teams on the sidelines until they can return to play.
+You can help your coaches guide your kids by bringing them a note from the doctor, detailing what activities are allowed and what aren't.